TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-availability-highavailability.md

 When the fault is detected by the monitoring system, it initiates a failover workflow that involves making sure the standby has applied all residual WAL files and fully caught up before opening that for read/write.
 Then DNS is updated with the IP address of the standby before the clients can reconnect to the server with the same endpoint (host name).
 A new standby is instantiated to keep the configuration in an highly available mode.

 * **What is the typical failover time and expected data loss during an outage?** <br>
 On a typical case, failover time or the downtime experienced by the application perspective is between 60s-120s.
-This can be longer in cases where the outage incurred during long running transactions, index creation, or during heavy write activities - as the standby may take longer to complete the recovery process.
+This can be longer in cases where the outage incurred during long running transactions, index creation, or during heavy write activities - because the standby may take longer to complete the recovery process.

 Since the replication happens in synchronous mode, no data loss is expected.